LuceqDEV/kepler-docker/README.md

 - Run `docker-compose up -d` in the terminal.
 - Open the windows-client folder and click `Start hotel` this will launch a Macromedia projector that you can use to play locally.

-**Steps for spinning everything down**
+Make sure Kepler is running, if you are having trouble connecting try executing `docker restart Kepler` **Steps for spinning everything down**
 - Run `docker-compose down`  in the terminal.